-My wife, Tricia, and I have been married 30 years; we’ve lived in De Pere for 20 years.
-Our three daughters, Casey, Carly and Randy, grew up here, attending Our Lady of Lourdes School and West De Pere High School, and St. Norbert College (and a couple of other colleges).
+My wife, Tricia, and I have been married 32 years; we’ve lived in De Pere for 22 years.
+Our three daughters, Casey, Carly and Randy, grew up here, attending Our Lady of Lourdes School, West De Pere High School, and St. Norbert College (and a couple of other colleges).
 We love our home town, our schools, our parks, our businesses, and the small town feel that we share with our neighbors.

 I enjoy being involved in our community in a number of ways.
 At Our Lady of Lourdes Parish, I spent 10 years (2005-15) as a catechist, where I worked with high school juniors preparing for Confirmation.
-I sang in the choir for many years, and today I serve as a lector and communion distributor.
+I sang in the choir for many years, and today I serve as a cantor, lector, and communion distributor.
 I served on the OLOL Education Council for 6 years, 4 as chairperson.
 I also participate in a bible study with a small group of men.

 I help organize the annual Amigos for Christ Rosary Run, a motorcycle ride that raises money to provide running water to communities in Nicaragua.
 We say a decade of the rosary at each of 5 locations, with peaceful and reflective rides along the bay and the lakeshore and throughout the beautiful back roads of northeast Wisconsin.

-I’ve also participated in other community events over the years:
+I’ve also participated in a number of other community events over the years.

 - Knights of Columbus, Abbot Pennings Council